Web Technologies

 On this page

 IPv4 and IPv6 are the two versions of the Internet Protocol that give every device online an address.
-IPv4 uses 32-bit addresses — about 4.3 billion, now effectively exhausted — written as dotted decimals like 192.0.2.1.
-IPv6 uses 128-bit addresses for a practically unlimited pool, written in hex like 2001:db8::1.
-Both route traffic across the internet, but they differ in address format, availability, and crucially for scraping, in how websites and anti-bot systems trust them.
+Think of an IP address like a postal address for a computer: it's how traffic knows where to go.
+IPv4 uses 32-bit addresses — about 4.3 billion of them, now effectively used up — written as dotted decimals like 192.0.2.1.
+IPv6 uses much longer 128-bit addresses, giving a practically unlimited pool, written in hexadecimal like 2001:db8::1.
+Both deliver traffic across the internet.
+They differ in address format and availability, and — crucially for scraping — in how much websites and anti-bot systems trust them.

 Quick facts